 What is a Line?

 A line has been deliberately developed according to a specific pattern and has resulted in a gene pool with recognizable consistency in phenotype and genotype.
 A person may have experience for 2 decades and not have 1 certain “line” if they pair using one type and then switch and cross dogs from various kennels.
-There is no such thing as a particular line of Akita who have zero genetic problems.
+There is no such thing as a particular line of Akita that have zero genetic problems.
 They are present in all lines, to one degree or another.
 Anyone advertising such a thing is misrepresenting themselves.

 We highly suggest that if you are not already familiar with the history and origin of this dog, that you read as much as you can so that you understand the specifics of how the 2 variations occurred, the limited gene pool and other factors that are going to weigh in deeply for any future breeding plans.